TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/03_lesson/lesson.md

-#Lesson 4.03: Nested For Loop
+#Lesson 4.03: Nested For Loops

 ##Learning Objectives
 Students will be able to...